B-S-Arnold/webscan/README.md

  - Legal and Ethical Considerations:
 Ensure that your vulnerability scanner complies with legal and ethical guidelines.
 Obtain proper authorization from website owners before conducting scans and respect their policies regarding scanning activities.

+### Packages

+1. requests - library for making HTTP requests and handling responses
+2. beautifulsoup4 - library for parsing HTML and XML documents
+3. lxml - high-performance library for processing XML and HTML documents.
+Beautiful Soup can use the lxml parser for faster parsing
+4. selenium - browser automation framework that enables tasks like interacting with JavaScript-driven content and automating browser actions
+5. flask - a lightweight and flexible web framework for Python

 ### File Structure

 1. scanner/: This directory contains the main codebase for your vulnerability scanner.